caiomartini/SonarCommitAnalyzer/README.md

 4. Verify that the directory has been created:
 ```
 C:\Sonar\
+├ issues-report
-├ issues-report\
+├ sonar-scanner
+└ template
-└ sonar-scanner\
+    └ template.sonarsource.properties

 ```
 5. Update the `config.ini` to add the settings of your sonarqube server, repository, systems and on/off scan;
+6. Update `commit_analyzer.py` to set config.ini path `config_tool.ConfigTool("{replace}/SonarCommitAnalyzer/config.ini")`.
-6. Update or create pre-commit file in the git hook folder of the repository `{your_repository}\.git\hooks\pre-commit`.
+7. Update or create pre-commit file in the git hook folder of the repository `{your_repository}\.git\hooks\pre-commit`.
 The file should contain the following content:
 ```
 #!/bin/sh
 python "{replace}\SonarCommitAnalyzer\main.py"